savieman/GeckoToolsAssessment/README.md

 - Your favorite code editor

 ### How to run
+Navigate to `Frontend/recipe-frontend/`
-When it is your first time running the project do a
+Then when it is your first time running the project run
 ```bash
 npm install
 ```
-Once everything is installed do a
+Once everything is installed you can run the project by running the following
 ```bash
 npm run start
 ```
-or if you have angular/cli installed run this in `Frontend/recipe-frontend/`
+or if you have angular/cli installed you can also use
 ```bash
 ng serve
 ```
-After running the project make sure you have the microservice running on `localhost:8080`, if not you can edit on what port or domain you have the microservice in `proxy.conf.json` in the `/src` folder.
+After running the project make sure you have the microservice running on `localhost:8080`, if not, you can edit on what port or domain you have the microservice in `proxy.conf.json` in the `/src` folder.
 When running the project head to your browser and go to `http://localhost:4200/` if everything went ok, it should route to `/recipe/list`

 # Approaches I took
 ## Back-end
-For the back-end first of all I chose to have two classes `Recipe.java` and `Ingredients.java`.
+For the back-end first of all I chose to have two classes `Recipe.java` and `Ingredient.java`.
 I first planned on making a many-to-many relationship between them, but in the end I chose to have a one-to-many relationship between the Recipe and Ingredients.
 This way the relationship is less complex and when deleting a recipe, the ingredients will get deleted with it because of the `CascadeType.Remove`

 Something else I've done is from the start setup an openapi swagger-ui page to be able to see all the endpoints and what payloads, parameters, variables and responses can be expected.